Consensys/orion/doc/development/machine_setup.md

 # Working on Java on MacOS

 We use java 8, gradle for builds, and intellij as an IDE.
-Feel free to use something else as you IDE if you are so inclined, but IntelliJ rocks.
+Feel free to use something else as your IDE if you are so inclined, but IntelliJ rocks.

-Install java 8 on your mac
+## Install java 8 on your mac

 ```
 brew tap caskroom/versions